NYPL/sfr-ingest-pipeline/README.md

 To run the deployment run `make deploy ENV=[environment]` where environment is one of development/qa/production

 **Deploy via TravisCI**
-Lambdas based on this code can also be deployed via TravisCI.
-To do uncomment the relevant lines in the .travis.yaml file and see the [NYPL General Engineering](https://github.com/NYPL/engineering-general/blob/master/standards/travis-ci.md#deploy) documentation for a guide on how to add the deploy step and *necessary* encrypted credentials
+This function will be automatically deployed when changes are pushed to the `development` or `production` branches via the settings defined in the `.travis.yml` file.

 ## Tests